Vegan Choc Banana Bread

-Hey team!
-We have a pantry staple right here.
-This easy vegan choc-banana bread recipe is our go-to when we’ve over done it with sugar, treats an those ‘not so good for you’ foods.
-Heidi and I will gather and discuss where we’ve gone wrong and where need to go right.
-We help each other meal plan and this recipe always finds its way in!
-With no refined sugar, or any sweetener other than 2 bananas and 6 dates this is an incredibly filling snack that we just can’t get enough of!
+This easy vegan choc banana bread recipe is our go-to when we’ve overdone it with sugar, treats and those ‘not so good for you’ foods.
+With no refined sugar or any sweetener other than two bananas and six dates this is an incredibly filling snack that we just can’t get enough of!

 Have you cooked with oat flour before?
 It’s fantastic!
 It’s a great addition to your baking, especially this vegan choc-banana bread.
 It gives the perfect amount of moistness (really don’t like that word but, here we are), delicious taste and a MASSIVE dose of dietary fibre.
 Not only is it filling but an excellent intestinal broom.
 Oats are especially good for anyone with high cholesterol as they’re rich in beta glucans.
 These can help reduce cholesterol levels and protect against heart disease.
 If you are coeliac or prefer to be completely gluten free then you could use a blend of besan, rice or quinoa flour.

 Carob is amazing.
 It’s naturally sweet so, by adding it to recipes, you can reduce your sweetener amount.
-It’s caffeine free for those sensitive souls AND it’s a good source of calcium.
-Winning!
-The Little Zebra Company carob buds are our fave as they’ve no added sugar and they melt in your mouth.
+It’s caffeine-free for those sensitive souls AND it’s a good source of calcium.

 - 2 cups oat flour